Yangxinsix/myqueue/docs/cli.rst

 {start,stop,status}:
     Start, stop or check status.
-folder
+folder:
     Pick daemon process corresponding to this folder.
 Defaults to current folder.

 optional arguments:
   -h, --help           show this help message and exit